yale-cpsc-223/pset-hello-jack/README.md

 Write a C program that greets the user with their name.
 It must do the following:
 * Check the command-line arguments.
 If there is more than one (1) argument, the second argument is interpreted as the user's name
 * If there is exactly one command-line argument, the program should prompt the user to enter their name by displaying the string, `"What is your name? "`.
-Thereafter the program must read a from input up to the next newline character and treat that string as the user's name (including inner whitespace).
+Thereafter the program must read from input up to the next newline character and treat that string as the user's name (including inner whitespace).
 * Once the program has the user's name, it must print the string `"Hello, "` followed by the user's name and a newline character.
 * The program must then exit with an exit code of `0`, unless an error was encountered in which case the exit code must be non-zero